Jointly invariant measures for the Kardar-Parisi-Zhang Equation: Introduction

 The \textit{one force--one solution principle} (1F1S) states that, for a given realization of the driving noise and a given value of the conserved quantity in a stochastically forced conservation law, there is a unique eternal solution that is measurable with respect to the history of the noise.
 That the failure of 1F1S is associated with the discontinuities of the Busemann process has now been observed in both discrete and continuous settings \cite{Bates-Fan-Seppalainen, janj-rass-19-1f1s, Janjigian-Rassoul-Seppalainen-19, Janj-Rass-Sepp-22}.

-Busemann functions and the one force--one solution principle have been studied in the past for the Burgers equation with discrete random forcing, both in compact and noncompact settings \cite{Sinai-1991,GIKP-2005,Iturriaga-Khanin-2003,Bakhtin-2007,Kifer-1997,Dirr-Souganidis-2005,Kifer-1997,Bakhtin-2013,Bakhtin-Cator-Konstantin-2014,Bakhtin-16chapter,Bakhtin-16,Bakhtin-Khanin-18,Bakhtin-Li-18,Bakhtin-Li-19,Hoang-Khanin-2003,Drivats-2022}.
+Busemann functions and the one force--one solution principle have been studied in the past for the Burgers equation with discrete random forcing, both in compact and noncompact settings \cite{Sinai-1991,GIKP-2005,Iturriaga-Khanin-2003,Bakhtin-2007,Kifer-1997,Dirr-Souganidis-2005,Kifer-1997,Bakhtin-2013,Bakhtin-Cator-Konstantin-2014,Bakhtin-16chapter,Bakhtin-16,Bakhtin-Khanin-18,Bakhtin-Li-18,Bakhtin-Li-19,Hoang-Khanin-2003,Drivats-2022,Dunlap-Graham-Ryzhik-21}.
 Specifically, in the works of Bakhtin and coauthors \cite{Bakhtin-16,Bakhtin-Cator-Konstantin-2014,Bakhtin-16chapter,Bakhtin-2013,Bakhtin-Li-18,Bakhtin-Li-19}, one sees analogous results for Busemann functions and semi-infinite geodesics, which are the zero-temperature counterpart of semi-infinite polymer measures.
 The failure of 1F1S did not arise in this earlier work because the focus was on a fixed, nonrandom value of the conserved quantity.
 As mentioned above in \eqref{fixed_not}, there are no fixed discontinuities.
 This is a general fact about polymer models with differentiable limit shapes.
+Jointly invariant measures for the Burgers equation with smooth forcing have recently been studied in \cite{Dunlap-Graham-Ryzhik-21,Dunlap-Ryzhik-2020}.

 We give a brief summary of the history.
 The first observation of random discontinuities of the Busemann process was completed by Fan and the third author \cite{CGM_Joint_Buse} for the exactly solvable exponential corner growth model.
 Across a single horizontal edge, they showed that the Busemann process, indexed by the direction, can be described by a compound Poisson process.
 Across all edges, the union of the discontinuities is countably infinite and dense.
 This result was used in \cite{Janjigian-Rassoul-Seppalainen-19} to characterize the set of directions with non-unique semi-infinite geodesics as the same as the set of discontinuities of the Busemann process.